wateroverdose/data-analyser-for-spotify/README.md

 ## usage:

 - request data from Spotify
-- unzip the data and copy the MyData directory into ./secret or...
+- unzip the data and copy the MyData directory into ./secret or specify the path later
-- run the script: `node ./src`
+- run the script: `node ./src (specify path here if you don't want to copy the directory)`